mnek1t/Sport-Store_ASP_NET_CORE/step-3.md

 </div>
 ```

-- To display a button with the Font Awesome cart icon and, if there are items in the cart, provides a snapshot that details the number of items and their total value, adding the `Cart Summary` in the `_Layout.cshtml` file (the `Views/Shared` folder)
+- To display a button with the Font Awesome cart icon and, if there are items in the cart, provides a snapshot that details the number of items and their total value, add the `Cart Summary` to the `_Layout.cshtml` file to the `Views/Shared` folder.

 ```
 <!DOCTYPE html>